 He stood there another minute, gaze raking over me, shoulders held in a stiff line like he was fighting some sort of internal battle.
 I was half afraid that if he came at me again, I would tackle him, and we’d end up fucking in my car in a well-lit parking lot where anyone might see us.

-I opened my mouth to speak.
+I opened my mouth.

 Copyright © 2020 by Navessa Allen